buzzingpixel/executive-ee/docs/channel-designer.md

 ## Methods

 Each of these methods can be used in conjunction with creating any or all of these items.
-For instance, if you just want to add new fields to a field group, or update existing fields in a field group, you can do that without using the methods to specify or create a channel.
+For instance, if you just want to add new fields to a channel, or update existing fields, you can do that.

 Each of the methods except `save()` return an instance of the class.